Joanna Cassidy: Career

 Cassidy's first major film appearance was in the 1973 thriller The Outfit.
-She appeared in a 1973 Smokey Bear public service announcement (PSA), and on such television series as Mission: Impossible, Starsky & Hutch and Taxi.
+She appeared in a 1973 Smokey Bear public service announcement, and on such television series as Mission: Impossible, Starsky & Hutch and Taxi.
 She had a secondary role in the drama film Stay Hungry (1976), a film about bodybuilding that featured a young Arnold Schwarzenegger.
 Cassidy was considered for the role of Wonder Woman for a television series, but lost it to Lynda Carter.
 She co-starred in the film Our Winning Season (1978).
 Her first regular role was as sheriff's pilot Morgan Wainwright in the action-adventure series 240-Robert (1979), although the series lasted for only two abbreviated seasons.
 Afterwards, Cassidy continued to appear in guest roles in series such as Dallas and Falcon Crest, as well as a regular role on the short-lived sitcom Buffalo Bill (1983) (for which she earned a Golden Globe Award).
 She starred as a lead character, CIA operative Liz "Foxfire" Towne, in the short-lived NBC action television series Code Name: Foxfire (1985).

-In 1982, Cassidy had her breakthrough film role as the replicant snake performer Zhora Salome in Ridley Scott's science fiction film Blade Runner.
-The following year, she co-starred in Under Fire with Gene Hackman and Nick Nolte, earning Cassidy a Sant Jordi Award, as well as a nomination for a National Society of Film Critics Award.
+In 1982, Cassidy had her breakthrough film role as the replicant snake performer Zhora Salome in Ridley Scott's science-fiction film Blade Runner.
+The following year, she co-starred in Under Fire with Gene Hackman and Nick Nolte, earning her a Sant Jordi Award and a nomination for a National Society of Film Critics Award.
 She continued to appear in both films and television; she co-starred in the television miniseries Hollywood Wives (1985), and appeared in The Fourth Protocol (1987), Who Framed Roger Rabbit (1988), 1969 (1988), The Package (1989), Where the Heart Is (1990) and Don't Tell Mom the Babysitter's Dead (1991).
 In 1993, she co-starred with Dudley Moore on the sitcom Dudley, but the series only lasted for six episodes.
 She played the ex-wife of James Garner's lead character in the television movie, The Rockford Files: I Still Love L.A.
 (1994).